ampaire/css-grids/README.md

 ```
 git clone https://github.com/ampaire/css-grids.git
 ```
 If you have live server installed, open live server in the editor and you will have the project running in your favorite browser.
-If you do not have live server installed, don't worry, you can still open the file in your favorite browser by opening the index.hml file in your browser.
+If you do not have live server installed, don't worry, you can still open the file in your favorite browser by opening the index.hml file in the browser.

 ### AUTHORS
 - Github-> [@ampaire](https://github.com/ampaire)